AbdoAwwad93/QuizRoom-BackEnd/README.md

 1. **List Questions for a Quiz (Student)**
    - **GET** `/api/student/quizzes/<quiz_id>/questions/`
-   - Returns a list of questions for the specified quiz.
+   - Description: Retrieve all questions for a quiz available to the authenticated student.
    - Response:
      ```json
      [